-Stronger Sibling: It's quite a reversal comparedto the original DMC series, where Vergil was The Ace.
+Stronger Sibling: It's quite a reversal compared to the original DMC series, where Vergil was The Ace.
 Vergil doesn't disagree when Dante asserts this, and Dante is the one doing all the heavy lifting.
 Instead, Vergil's the brains of the family - plotting and using his electronic expertise to open what Dante can't smash.
 The final boss fight against Vergil highlights it, as Dante is throwing around Vergil for most of the fight, and a cutscene shows Dante just Devil Triggering through one of his attacks.
 The tables don't start to turn until Vergil uses his Devil Trigger, but obviously Dante still wins after that.

 Unskilled, but Strong: Compared with classic Dante he has a distinct lack of refinement, often making large haymakers and wild swings that leave himself tripping over himself.
 He is, however, fast, strong and agile enough to compensate for his lack of style.
-Makes sense, he hasn't been formally trained and fighting since he was a child and has no formal training.
+Makes sense, he's been fighting since he was a child and has no formal training.